 Our customers are primarily concentrated in the United States.
 We perform ongoing credit evaluations of our customers' financial condition (except for customers who purchase the LivePerson services by credit card via Internet download) and have established an allowance for doubtful accounts based upon factors surrounding the credit risk of customers, historical trends and other information that we believe to be reasonable, although they may change in the future.
 If there is a deterioration of a customer's credit worthiness or actual write-offs are higher than our historical experience, our estimates of recoverability for these receivables could be adversely affected.
 Our concentration of credit risk is limited due to the large number of customers.
-No single customer accounted for or exceeded 10% of our total revenue in the three months ended March 31, 2006 and 2005.
-One customer accounted for approximately 12% of accounts receivable at March 31, 2006.
+No single customer accounted for or exceeded 10% of our total revenue in the three and six months ended June 30, 2006 and 2005.
+One customer accounted for approximately 15% of accounts receivable at June 30, 2006.
 No single customer accounted for or exceeded 10% of accounts receivable at December 31, 2005.
+Accounts receivable increased by approximately 33% compared to March 31, 2006, due primarily to an increase in the proportion of receivables due from larger corporate clients that typically have longer payment practices.
+This increase in accounts receivable did not have an impact on our allowance for doubtful accounts for the three or six months ended June 30, 2006.